MUYang99/LSTM-NOx-Time-Series-Prediction/README.md

 Supervisor: [Xiaoliang MA, KTH Royal Institute of Technology](https://www.kth.se/profile/liang)

 ## Task
-Developing and training LSTM model to predict the hourly NOx concentration data in Stockholm for next 3 days and evaluate the accuracy.
+Developing and training LSTM model to predict the hourly NOx concentration data in Stockholm for next 3 days and evaluate the accuracy compared with other models.

 ## Methodology & Procedure